raymondli01/cmpe272_project/README.md

 - Ensure backend is running on port 8000
 - Check CORS settings in backend `main.py`
 - Verify API endpoint URLs in frontend code

+**Problem**: Map not loading or React errors on Network page
+- The map uses vanilla Leaflet (not react-leaflet) for React 18 compatibility
+- Ensure Leaflet CSS is properly imported
+- Check browser console for any Leaflet-specific errors
+- Verify that the map container has proper dimensions (height: 600px)

 ---